Cat-Ching's Divine Will

 The map is chosen from a group of predetermined patterns instead of being randomly generated.

-Bored Kappa is immune to projectiles that lack piercing properties, kind of like Hoppin' Hitter.
+Bored Kappa is immune to projectiles that lack piercing properties, similar to Hoppin' Hitter.

 Master Hen is a brawler style monster like Minotaur, but provides 400 experience points,